wyattotto/Random-Password/README.md

  # Random-Password

 ## Description
 For this Project Ive Created a random password Generator.
-- All Acceptance Criteria has been met.
+- I used gained knowledge from the Java script lessons to complete this project.
--
+- Event listener was used to make this project